Bom Jesus da Lapa: History

 It is one of the older towns in Brazil being founded in 1693.
 It did not reach the status of city until 1953.
 The name means "Good Jesus of the Grotto."
 This might relate to a nearby cavern that naturally had "church-like" structures so was converted to a chapel.
 The chapel began in the seventeenth century and is a significant pilgrimage site in Brazil.

 Transportation

 The city is served by Bom Jesus da Lapa Airport.

+Climate

+Bom Jesus da Lapa has a hot semi-arid climate (Köppen: BSh) characterized by high temperatures throughout the year.
+The city experiences a distinct dry season from May to September, with minimal rainfall during these months.
+The wet season extends from October to April, with the heaviest rainfall occurring in December.